CloudFormer: An Attention-based Performance Prediction for Public Clouds with Unknown Workload: Problem Definition

 Figure~\ref{fig:problem_overview} illustrates the general formulation of the performance prediction problem in multi-tenant cloud environments.
 In such environments, multiple virtual machines (VMs) are consolidated on the same physical server to maximize resource utilization.
 While virtualization technologies guarantee allocation of dedicated resources (e.g., vCPUs, memory quotas, storage partitions), they cannot ensure complete performance isolation.
 VMs inevitably compete for shared resources such as last-level cache (LLC), memory bandwidth, I/O subsystems, and network interfaces.
 This competition, referred to as performance interference, can lead to significant variability in execution times and throughput, even for identical applications running under nominally similar configurations.

 The challenge is compounded by the black-box nature of public cloud environments.
 Cloud providers typically have no access to the source code or internal state of user applications due to privacy constraints.
-As a result, performance prediction must rely solely on system-level signals, such as hardware counters and hypervisor metrics, that are observable from outside the VM.
-These traces are inherently indirect and noisy, which requires robust modeling to accurately infer the performance impact of both workload variations and resource contention.
+Therefore performance prediction must rely solely on system-level signals that are observable from outside the VM.
+These traces are inherently indirect and noisy, requiring robust modeling to accurately infer the performance impact of workload variations and resource contention.

 In this study, our objective is to predict the performance of applications in cloud computing environments based on observed system-level metrics, where each application is executed alone within its own virtual machine.
-Each execution, whether the VM runs alone or in conjunction with other VMs, produces a data matrix \( x_i \in \mathbb{R}^{F \times T_i} \), where \( F \) is the number of system features and \( T_i \) is the number of time steps corresponding to its duration.
-Although all executions share the same number of features \( F \), the duration \( T_i \) may vary depending on the specific application and workload dynamics.
-The performance \( \mathcal{P} \) for each execution is typically quantified as the ratio of the ideal Performance Metric \( PM_{\text{ideal}} \) (e.g., execution time or throughput without interference) to the actual observed Performance Metric \( PM_{\text{actual}} \).
-Formally, this metric is defined as:
+Each execution, whether the VM runs alone or in conjunction with other VMs, produces a data matrix \( x_i \in \mathbb{R}^{S \times T_i} \), where \( S \) is the number of system features and \( T_i \) is the number of time steps corresponding to its duration.
+Although all executions share the same number of features \( S \), the duration \( T_i \) may vary depending on the specific application and workload dynamics. \hbl{Because performance degradation is non-linear and may occur at any point during execution, the model is designed to map the cumulative system-level interactions within} \( T_i \) \hbl{to a scalar performance index P.} The performance \( \mathcal{P} \) for each execution is typically quantified as the ratio of the ideal Performance Metric \( PM_{\text{ideal}} \) to the actual observed Performance Metric \( PM_{\text{actual}} \). \hbl{To ensure a fair baseline for dynamic scenarios,} \( PM_{\text{ideal}} \) \hbl{is obtained by replaying the identical workload request-rate trace in an isolated environment (i.e., the VM running alone on the physical host), thus capturing the application's peak performance under that specific workload pattern without external interference.} Formally, this metric is defined as: